arunsrin/arunsrin.mkdocs/home/notes/programming/python.md

 Since these returns an iterator, you can call `next()` to get the next result.

+## Concurrency

+Best definition is from Leslie Lamport:

+> "Two events are concurrent if neither can causally affect the other."

+So, concurrency is a propery of a program or problem or algorithm, while parallelism is one of the ways of achieving this.

+### multithreading

+- Use `Queue` for communication
+- Use thread pools and throttling so you don't overload yourself (or the remote party)
+- Don't print inside threads, send your output to a results queue and print in main() at the end

+### multiprocessing

+The in-built `multiprocessing` package has interesting tools for sharing data:

+- `Pipe` for simple socket-like 2 way communication.
+Has a `send()`, `recv()` etc.
+- `Queue` which is just like the standard queue
+- `sharedctypes` for C types in a dedicated pool of memory

+You can replace `multiprocessing` with `multiprocessing.dummy` and you write exactly the same code but with threads instead of processes in the background.

+### async

+This is co-operative so someone must relinquish execution control so that the next process can get a slice.1

+You can feed a bunch of coroutines to `asyncio.gather()`.
+It returns a single `future` object, which can then be run in the even loop.

+Use `await asyncio.sleep()` instead of `time.sleep()` to yield control.

+Use `concurrent.futures` to take a synchronous library and run it under the hood in a multithreaded manner but by using async patterns.
+It has a `ThreadPoolExecutor` and `ProcessPoolExecutor` to do so.
+Once you `submit` a function to these, you will get back a `Future` object, and you can get the actual result in `Future.result()`.
+Instead of `run_in_loop` you would do a `run_in_executor`.

 ---

 ## Python3 on centos (using scl):